 Vegan French Toast Casserole (2 ways)

-- 450 g (1 lb) stale loaf of bread, such as vegan brioche, French, Italian or sourdough
+- 450 g (1 lb) stale loaf of bread, such as vegan brioche, French, Italian, sourdough or challah

 - ¼ cup (50g) brown sugar, coconut sugar or cane sugar

-- 3 tablespoons corn starch / corn flour, or 3 tbsp ground flax / chia seeds
+- 3 tablespoons corn starch / corn flour, or 3 tablespoons ground flax / chia seeds

 - 1 tablespoon vanilla extract

 - 1 teaspoon black salt (kala namak), or ½ teaspoon any good quality salt